All Episodes

 Because the Republicans are not doing a great job at trying to convince the American people to change Social Security.

-Who's gonna pay for all that?
+Who's going to pay for all that?

 Tell me.

-I I I I I think I hear what you're saying.
+I think I hear what you're saying.

 That's exactly what you're saying.

-That is exactly what you you are and because you are the one, you're looking at this singularly and selfishly, you need somebody to clean your bathroom because you won't do it yourself.
+You need somebody to clean your bathroom because you won't do it yourself.

-I'm gonna tell you we're not.
+I'm going to tell you, we're not.

 It's a done deal.

-You're gonna have your permanent underclass.
+You're going to have your permanent underclass.

 That's what we don't like.

-You're gonna have your permanent underclass.
+You're going to have your permanent underclass.

 When Juan or Maria are here long enough and refuse to clean your toilet, they'll do something and move on, and we'll have Juan Junior come along and clean your toilet.